Last updated: August 21, 2023

 - MOF assesses ministerial budget requests: Between September and December, once the ministries have submitted their budget requests, MOF assesses them and forwards them to the Cabinet.
 This process is complete by December.

-- Cabinet makes final decision on draft budget bill: Around December, the Cabinet makes its final decision on ministries’ budget requests and presents the draft budget bill to the Diet, usually by mid-January.
+- Cabinet makes a final decision on the draft budget bill: Around December, the Cabinet makes its final decision on ministries’ budget requests and presents the draft budget bill to the Diet, usually by mid-January.